Updated 22 Nov 2019

 The price differences are not really that huge between the four types of staterooms.

-A typical 5 night cruise price I grabbed from Dream Cruises website as at September 2019.
+A typical 5 night cruise (for a family of 2 adults and 2 children) price I grabbed from Dream Cruises website as at September 2019.

 Source: Dream Cruises Website